johnmaeda/SK-1-Basics/README.md

 Again, hi there!
 To get started with this repo, you'll need to:

-1. Have VS Code running on your machine
+1. Have VS Code running on your machine (be sure it's updated)
 2. Get the Polyglot Notebook extension running in VS Code

 ![](assets/polyglot.png)